JSON-RPC 2.0 Registry¶

 Use the JSON-RPC registry when you want to:

-- Expose existing objects - Turn any C++ struct into a JSON-RPC API with one line
+- Expose existing objects - Register C++ structs as JSON-RPC endpoints

-- Access member variables - Read and write fields directly, not just call methods
+- Access member variables - Read and write data members directly (auto-detected via reflection)

 - Navigate nested structures - Access deep members via path-style method names